PokemonGo-Enhanced/Enhanced-Backend/README.md

 ## The Dream

-~While this repository does not come with a lot of content~ ~, it does come with a dream~
-We're building the dream!

-It's simple in essence.
+It's really simple in essence.
-Make Pokemon Go more awesome
-by giving an edge over others
+We're making Pokemon Go more awesome by giving an edge over others
 (face it, that's why most are here) but still making it fun to play by actually going out there.
+We're augmenting the experience.

+All you have to do is start up the proxy and connect to it, everything works magically and you decide what to do next.
+You can go out there in the field and use the game-enhancing features from within your app, or connect to the freshly started webserver to investigate your pokemons, bulk transfer or evolve those pidgeys, you name it.
+We hand you the tools, you decide.

 This repository will contain a single-deploy suite of nifty little things that together will make up Pokemon Go Enhanced.
-What follows is a little overview of dreams
+What follows is a little overview of features.
-(or as devs like to call it, a TODO list).

 ### Will definitely happen
 - [x] Pokeballs always hit